-Despite what most of us think, lice can't jump—they do not have the ability to leap from person to person unless the heads of those individuals are touching.
-"When direct head-to-head contact with an infected person occurs, however, one is exposed to lice," says Krista Lauer, MD, Medical Director at Lice Clinics of America.
-"This direct contact provides the opportunity for head lice to move from one person to another."
+Despite what most of us think, lice can’t jump—they do not have the ability to leap from person to person unless the heads of those individuals are touching.
+“When direct head-to-head contact with an infected person occurs, however, one is exposed to lice,” says Krista Lauer, MD, Medical Director at Lice Clinics of America.
+“This direct contact provides the opportunity for head lice to move from one person to another.”
 This, she explains, is how almost all head lice infestations happen.
-Here are 7 clear signs your child has head lice.
+(Here are 7 clear head lice symptoms.)

 While it’s alarming to hear that one of your child’s schoolmates has lice, there’s no reason to keep him home for several days at a time—or even a single day.
 So long as the infected child is being treated, there’s no concern at all surrounding the concept that the lice can live in the classroom or playroom.
 “Lice are parasitic bugs that live on the scalp, which means when they’re away from a blood supply, they die quickly,” says Chinian.
 “Although they can survive between 24-36 hours off the hair, once away from a blood source they have difficulty crawling due to weakness and the structure of their claws.”

 Lice can only survive when feeding off a human source, which means they’re unlikely to cling onto a theater seat much longer than a matinee and evening show.
 “If a louse leaves your hair, it’s either dead, dying, or it found a new host,” says Chinian.
 “They’re looking for the perfect host, a new head of hair, not a dry, bloodless theater seat.”
 The only risk in a theater would be if you’re bumping heads with someone sitting next to you during a show who happens to be infected.